TensorBFS/OMEinsumContractionOrdersBenchmark/README.md

 A repository for benchmarking the performance of different optimizers in [OMEinsumContractionOrders](https://github.com/TensorBFS/OMEinsumContractionOrders.jl).
-Single thread benchmark results on CPU: Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz are available in folder `examples`.
+Single thread benchmark results on CPU: Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz are available in folders `examples/*/results`.

 ## Benchmark pipeline